 - Commenting options: choose if judges can leave a comment on the overall entry or individual scores and if the comments are mandatory.
 You can also select if judges should be able to see each other's comments

 - Attachment options: choose if attachments should be displayed and/or available for download.
 This setting refers to files uploaded via the Attachments tab.

 - Share scores: Control whether you display scores from another score set to judges on this score set.
 See more about displaying score matrixes to judges.

-For VIP judging only, a scoring criterion is simply a question that you pose to the judge, for them to apply a score to.
+Scoring criteria are required for VIP judging only.
+A scoring criterion is simply a question that you pose to the judge, to which they can apply a score.
 Each scoring criterion created is directly linked to a score set.
 All scoring criteria associated with a score set will together result in a total score.

 For example, criterion A is worth 10 points and criterion B is worth 30.
 Both criteria are associated with a score set called "Round 1 Judging", therefore the maximum possible score for Round 1 Judging is 40.